Data-driven discovery of reduced plasma physics models from fully-kinetic simulations: Results

 The inference of both multi-fluid and single-fluid plasma equations (specifically for the first three moments) from PIC simulation data is shown in Figure~\ref{fig3}.
 The multi-fluid equations are inferred from data of the development and nonlinear evolution of the electromagnetic Weibel instability \cite{Weibel59,Fried59} (Figures~\ref{fig3} top).
-This is a fundamental plasma instability associated with the anisotropy of the plasma velocity distribution function, and plays an important role in magnetic field amplification in both astrophysical \cite{Medvedev99} and laboratory\cite{Silva2002,Fiuza2020} environments.
-As for the single-fluid (MHD) equations, we use data of the formation and propagation of a collisionless magnetized shock \cite{Forslund1971} (Figure \ref{fig3} bottom); details of the simulations can be found in the SM.
-These examples push the sparse PDE identification methodology to far more challenging regimes, involving electromagnetic phenomena and a larger set of dynamical variables.
+This is a fundamental plasma instability associated with the anisotropy of the plasma velocity distribution function, and plays an important role in magnetic field amplification in both astrophysical \cite{Medvedev99} and laboratory \cite{Silva2002,Fiuza2020} environments.
+As for the single-fluid (MHD) equations, we use data of the formation and propagation of a collisionless magnetized shock \cite{Forslund1971} (Figure \ref{fig3} bottom); details about the simulations parameters, data sampling and design of the library of candidate terms used for the SR can be found in Appendices \ref{app:datagen}, \ref{app:sampling} and \ref{app:thetadesign}.
+These examples push the SR PDE identification methodology to far more challenging regimes, involving electromagnetic phenomena and a larger set of dynamical variables.
 In addition, the magnetized shock propagation data is predominantly characterized by slow, low-frequency plasma dynamics, implying that derivatives/gradients of the data are small, and hence are highly susceptible to being corrupted by the intrinsic PIC noise.
-Indeed, for these reasons, we observe that the differential formulation is unsuccessful in identifying the correct form of the fluid equations, as summarized in Figure~\ref{fig3}; poor results are still obtained when using denoising and regularized numerical differentiation techniques (see Supplemental Material).
+Indeed, for these reasons, we observe that the differential formulation is unsuccessful in identifying the correct form of the fluid equations, as summarized in Figure~\ref{fig3}; poor results are still obtained when using denoising and regularized numerical differentiation techniques.
 The integral formulation, however, overcomes these challenges and robustly recovers the correct form of the fluid equations and with high accuracy ($\sim 1\%$ error in inferred coefficients).
 This highlights the potential of the integral formulation to effectively capture slow and large scale dynamics in the presence of high-frequency phenomena, which is essential to build coarse-grained models from data.